 Understanding MANOVA

 First, we will have a quick look at what MANOVA is.
 MANOVA is an acronym that stands for Multivariate Analysis of Variance.
 In data analysis, situations often arise where multiple response variables, also known as dependent variables, come into play.
-MANOVA emerges as a powerful tool by allowing us to collectively test these variables, offering a holistic approach to statistical exploration.
+MANOVA is an powerful tool by allowing us to collectively test these variables.

 The null hypothesis (H0) for a MANOVA states no significant differences in the dependent variables’ mean vectors across the independent variable(s) levels.
 In other words, it asserts that the independent variable(s) have no overall effects on the dependent variables.